Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-Kentavious Caldwell-Pope and his Denver Nuggets teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.

-Now let's break down Caldwell-Pope's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Below we will break down Caldwell-Pope's stats and trends, helping you make good selections on prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat